actions-marketplace-validations/Piszmog_next-version/README.md

 | `files`        | True     | Comma separated list of files containing the version to increment                   |

 ## Example Usage

+It is recommended to have the action in its own workflow file in order to trigger correctly.

 ```yaml
 name: Versioning